 If you are okay with MarkDown, writing software, and documentation, then I highly suggest using MkDocs.
 This Python based project starts with a mkdocs.yml file to describe the project, navigation, options, theme, and plugins.

-Gitconfig is a interesting file when you are able to use an if statement based on the directory of a project.
+splitting the config Gitconfig is a interesting file when you are able to use an if statement based on the directory of a project.
 Below is my tree for projects that both define personal and professional configurations.